nlm-irp-jianglab/ProkFunFind/README.md

-# GutFunFind: A pipeline to detect genes of functional interest
+# ProkFunFind: A pipeline to detect genes of functional interest

 ## Overview
-  GutFunFind is a pipeline that can be used to predict genes related to function of interest.
+  ProkFunFind is a pipeline that can be used to predict genes related to function of interest.
   Criteria for function detection include presence of gene, and genomic co-localization.

 ## Prerequisites